MihawkSolos/Electronics-Online-Store-Project/README.md

     partOut.

-J.  Remove the class files for any unused validators in order to clean your code.
+J.  After checking the usages within the validators folder, IntelliJ shows that all the files within the folder were being used, so I did not delete any of them.